Honors Academic Board

 e: nmasanovic@alaska.edu

-I am a professor of German and the coordinator of the German program in the Department of Languages.
-I have taught German language and literature classes at UAA since 2003.
-From 2011-2020, I was the chair of the department.
-I have been recognized for my mentorship of students who have received prestigious international scholarships.
-In 2014, I was honored as one of Alaska’s YWCA Women of Achievement recipients for my leadership and efforts toward creating a better community.
-I believe in international education and the importance of cross-cultural understanding and am committed to exploring international opportunities and education programs for UAA students.
-Originally, I am from Istanbul, Turkey, and grew up speaking two mother tongues, Turkish and Greek.
+Dr. Masanovic-Courtney is a professor of German and the coordinator of the German program in the Department of Languages.
+She has taught German language and literature classes at UAA since 2003 and has served as the chair of her department from 2011-2020 and 2023-present.
+She has been recognized for her mentorship of students who have received prestigious international scholarships.
+In 2014, she was honored as one of Alaska’s YWCA Women of Achievement recipients for her leadership and efforts toward creating a better community.
+She believes in the value of international education and the importance of cross-cultural understanding and is committed to exploring international opportunities and education programs for UAA students.
+Originally, she is from Istanbul, Turkey, and grew up speaking two mother tongues, Turkish and Greek.

 Jeff Meyers